 Fire Emblem: Monshou no Nazo

 Fire Emblem: Monshou no Nazo is a part-remake, part-sequel follow-up to the original Famicom game.
-It's divided into two parts: the first is a slightly shortened remake of the first game, and the second tells the brand-new story of how somebody else's collapsing marriage made Marth's life absolutely miserable, and of how none of this would have happened if it weren't for several sleeping mole-dragon things.
+It's divided into two parts: the first is a slightly shortened remake of the first game, and the second tells the brand-new story of how a collapsing marriage nearly brought about the dragon apocalypse.

 The second part was later given a stand-alone remake as Shin Monshou no Nazo for the Nintendo DS, which ended up also being a Japan exclusive.